-A student may, subject to the approval of the Programme Leader and the Master's Programme Assessment Board, take up to two negotiated modules.
+A student may, subject to the approval of the Programme Leader and the Masters Programme Assessment Board, take up to two negotiated modules (totalling up to a maximum of 60 credits). ...

 Non-Written Assessment:

 Items such as school experience, placement, performance, seminar contributions, displays and presentations.